scottenriquez/azure-devops-aws-lambda-ci-cd/README.md

 You can verify that everything is configured correctly by running `npm test` to view unit testing results and code coverage reports.

 ## Configuring Code Linting and Styling
 It's important to think of linting and styling as two separate entities.
 Linting is part of the CI/CD pipeline and serves as static code analysis.
 This provides feedback on the code that could potentially cause bugs and should cause a failure in the pipeline if issues are found.
-Styling on the other hand is opinionated and provides readabilty and consistency across the codebase.
-However, it's not part of the build pipeline itself and should be run locally prior to a commit.
+Styling, on the other hand, is opinionated and provides readability and consistency across the codebase.
+However, it may not be part of build pipeline itself (i.e. causing the build to fail if a style rule is violated) and should be run locally prior to a commit.

 For configuring ESLint, I used [@wesbos' configuration](https://github.com/wesbos/eslint-config-wesbos "ESLint Setup") as a base using the command `npx install-peerdeps --dev eslint-config-wesbos`.
 Detailed instructions can be found in his README.
 This makes the `.eslintrc` config in the root quite clean:
 ```json